 PT: Top three things on your list for visiting families?

 - The Feira da Ladra market on Saturday and Tuesdays: you can find all kinds of vintage treasures and it’s so vibrant and typical, especially the least touristic part behind the Pantheon National.
-There is also a small garden with a cute kiosk overlooking an enclosed playground, so it’s perfect for families that want to have their kids running around while enjoying a glass of wine overlooking the Tejo river.
+There is also a small garden with a cute kiosk overlooking an enclosed playground, so it’s perfect for families that want to have their kids running free while enjoying a glass of wine overlooking the Tejo river.

 - Book a tour with Furanai Sailboat Tour on their Piccolina (6 pax).
 It’s a great experience and you get to see the city from a different perspective, plus you might be lucky to spot dolphins passing in the river.
 If you mention my name you will get a good deal!